mung beans with indian spices & lemon (revisited)

 The following post was first published in June, 2009 in the very beginning stages of our blog.
 We both love this dish, so thought we would update it & repost it.

-Usually I never know what I am going to cook until I venture into the garden and start picking, smelling, and just being present and then the excitement, the inspiration starts to flow.
-I always feel a sense of elation from being in the garden.
+Usually I never know what I am going to cook until I venture into the garden and start picking, smelling, and just being present and then the excitement, the inspiration starts to flow and always followed by a sense of elation.
 There is always an abundance and a sense of energy, a desire for simplicity.
 The idea of planting a seed, watching it grow, protecting it then eating the result which was nurtured, feed and watered gives an extraordinary sense of completeness and purpose.
 A closer connection to a higher source.
 A sense of joy.

 This dish is a particular favourite.
 Earthy and filling.
 Usually at this time of year there is an abundance of spinach, kale or chard in the vegetable garden, which I steam lightly until emerald-green.
-Sometimes if the zucchini’s need to be picked I use those instead of the beans or broccoli in the colder months.
+I try to keep the greens bursting with colour, flavour and nutrients by giving them very little cooking time.
+Sometimes if the zucchini’s need to be picked I use those instead of the beans, sweet peas in Spring or broccoli in the colder months.

-This is also one of those dishes which will keep you warm and nourished in Winter and because of the nature of the beans cooling in Summer.
+This is also one of those dishes which will keep you warm and nourished in Winter and because of the unique nature of the beans – cooling in Summer.
 Mung beans are easy to digest and in Ayurveda are considered medicinal, cleansing and one of the keys to a long, vibrant and healthy life.
-Mung beans are also valued for their anti-inflammatory benefits.
-They are high in protein, that is packed with vitamins and minerals.
+Mung beans are also valued for their anti-inflammatory benefits and highly nutritious blood purifier.
+By neutralizing toxins throughout the body, they are able to calm the mind and promote the healing of all diseases.
+They are high in protein, rich source of fiber and packed with vitamins and minerals.

 4 cups of water